MacFadyenK/BubbleSort/README.md

 ## User Commands
 Upon start up, the program will ask whether you want to use a file containing an array (through entering 1) or generate an array of random integers (through entering 2)
-By entering either a 1 or a 2, the program will branch to insrtuctions for either reading in a file or generating an array.
+By entering either a 1 or a 2, the program will branch to instructions for either reading in a file or generating an array.

 At any point, the user may enter -1 to exit the program.
 If an input entered is not valid, the user will be warned and prompted to re-enter a valid input.